youngminju-phd/youngminju-phd/README.md

 - 👀 I’m interested in causal inference, machine learning, predictive analytics, and experimental design.
 - 🌱 I’m currently learning from kaggle, linkedin learning and towards data science
 - 💞️ I’m looking to collaborate on causal inference and machine learning.
-- 📫 How to reach me: ymju86@gmail.com
+- 📫 How to reach me: juyoungm@usc.edu

 <!---
 ymju86/ymju86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.